hashicorp/raft-wal/README.md

 #### Commit Frame

 A Commit frame marks the last write before fsync is called.
-In order to detect incompete or torn writes on recovery the commit frame stores a CRC of all the bytes appended since the last fsync.
+In order to detect incomplete or torn writes on recovery the commit frame stores a CRC of all the bytes appended since the last fsync.

-`CommitStart` is used to specify the absolute file offset of the first byte written during this commit (i.e. right after the last commit frame or file header).
+`CRC` is used to specify a CRC32 (Castagnoli) over all bytes written since the last fsync.
+That is, since just after the last commit frame, or just after the file header.

-The payload is a single 4 byte CRC32 (Castagnoli) over all bytes from `CommitStart` through to the end of the commit frame header.
 There are also 4 bytes of padding to keep alignment.
 Later we could use these too.

 #### Alignment